LucasMeldrum/CART470_CapstoneProject/DesignProcessJournal/MayaProcessJournal1.md

 ## Lo-Fi Prototype Plan

 For our prototype plan, we made a wireframe app to communicate our desired functions on the app and how a user would interact with it.
+We focused on the interaction between pages, the required screens (Home, Friends, and Stats), and the widget that would be shown on the home screen of your device.